 Ms. Fatton organizes the trainings and workshops for Sustainable Jersey, which allows her to combine her interests in education, the environment and sustainability.
 Ms. Fatton also supports a number of Sustainable Jersey Taskforces, including Arts and Culture, School Programs and Partnerships, and Health and Wellness.
 Before Sustainable Jersey, Ms. Fatton was an educator for over 30 years.
 Ms. Fatton was formerly the Director of Education for the South Branch Watershed Association, Inc. in Flemington, NJ where she helped to develop “The Waterways Stewardship Group” program which teaches students how to conduct biological monitoring of waterways in order to assess water quality.
 Winnie can be reached at (609) 771-2855 or by email at email@example.com.

-Samantha manages the Sustainable Jersey certification program, and is the primary point of contact for New Jersey municipalities participating in the Sustainable Jersey program.
+Samantha manages the Sustainable Jersey municipal and school certification programs, along with the small grants program.
+She serves as the primary point of contact for New Jersey municipalities participating in the Sustainable Jersey program as they work toward certification.
 She provides program and technical assistance for municipalities and outside organizations about the program and certification process, and helps maintain the Sustainable Jersey website and contact databases.
-She also supports a variety of task forces.
+She also serves as staff support to the Waste Management Task Force.
 Samantha holds a B.S. in Meteorology from Millersville University, and a M.A. in Political Science from Colorado State University, and brings both a science and policy background to the Sustainable Jersey team, along with experience working in local government.
-Samantha is also a Senior Fellow of the Environmental Leadership Program and a junior board member of the inaugural YWCA NEXTGen Board.
+Samantha is also a Senior Fellow of the Environmental Leadership Program and chairs the YWCA Princeton NEXT GEN Board's Nomination and Communication Committees.
 Samantha can be reached at 609-771-2938 or by email at firstname.lastname@example.org.

 As the Sustainable Jersey for Schools Program Director, Heather oversees program development and management of the newly created schools initiative.
 Heather's role with the Sustainable Jersey for Schools program builds on over 10 years of work empowering community based nonprofits.
 Prior to joining the Sustainable Jersey, Heather worked as the Assistant State Coordinator for the NJ Department of Community Affairs’ Main Street New Jersey & Improvement Districts Program, where she worked closely with volunteer driven downtown revitalization programs providing technical assistance and training throughout the state.
 Heather received a B.A. from University of Alaska, a M.C.P. from the University of Pennsylvania School of Design, and holds a Charrette Facilitation & Management Certification from the National Charrette Institute.
 Since 2007, she has been a Senior Fellow with the Washington D.C. based Environmental Leadership Program.
 Heather can be reached at 609-771-2469 and by email at email@example.com.